Update: April is out now!

-While we are sad to be tracking much fewer aircraft these days, we have created a much requested research dataset for all flights that we have tracked in the first three months of 2020.
+While we are sad to be tracking much fewer aircraft these days, we have created a much requested research dataset for all flights that we have tracked in 2020 so far.
 You can find more information here and the dataset here.

 OpenSky and ATCO2 Project